 where * denotes convolution.
 Likewise for the fundamental solution to the Fokker-Planck equation in 1D we write

 where

 and f.p. denotes the finite part of Hadamard, e.g. \cite{Bureau1955, Yosida1956}.
-It can be verified by changing the variable $\sigma=\sqrt{\frac{a}{1-e^{-2a\tau}}},$ in the solution to the Fokker-Planck equation
+It can be verified by changing the variable from $s$ to $\sigma=\sqrt{\frac{a}{1-e^{-2a\tau}}},$ using the solution of the Fokker-Planck equation

-As we will consider the 3D Navier-Stokes equations, for which methods of exact solutions are not known, we treat (\ref{ScaledBurgers}) by approximate methods as a preparation.
-Because the inversion of $\triangle^*$ is cumbersome, we will seek a workaround by which we can dispense with it.
+As we will consider the 3D Navier-Stokes equations, for which methods of exact solutions are unavailable, we treat (\ref{ScaledBurgers}) by approximate methods as an illustration.
+Because the inversion of $\triangle^*$ is unwieldy, we will seek a workaround by which we can dispense with it.

-First we convert it to an integral equation by the Duhamel principle for the Fokker-Planck operator $\triangle^*$.
+First we convert it to an integral equation by the Duhamel principle for the Fokker-Planck operator $\triangle^*$

 The long-time limit $U_1=\lim_{\tau \to \infty} e^{\nu s \triangle^*} U(0)$ is given by

 We may consider a number of different iteration schemes.
 For example, the following option (1), also known as the Picard iteration, requires the inversion $(\triangle^*)^{-1}$: